epfl-lts2/pygsp/CONTRIBUTING.rst

 development with the following::

     $ git clone https://github.com/epfl-lts2/pygsp.git
-    $ pip install --upgrade --editable pygsp[dev]
+    $ cd pygsp

-The ``dev`` "extras requirement" ensures that dependencies required for development (to run the test suite and build the documentation) are installed.
+    $ make install

-Only `graph-tool <https://graph-tool.skewed.de>`_ will be missing: install it manually as it cannot be installed by pip.
+The ``make install`` command (which runs ``uv sync --all-extras``) ensures that all dependencies required for development (to run the test suite and build the documentation) are installed.
+Only `graph-tool <https://graph-tool.skewed.de>`_ will be missing: install it manually as it cannot be installed by uv.

 You can improve or add functionality in the ``pygsp`` folder, along with corresponding unit tests in ``pygsp/tests/test_*.py`` (with reasonable